How to survive if russia uses nukes in Ukraine

 It is said that there will be a nuclear winter in the event of a nuclear strike, and nothing alive will remain.
 It is a myth.
 True: the hypothesis of nuclear winter was not invented by scientists at all.
 It appeared in Paul Anderson's sci-fi story in 1947; he wrote about a hypothetical future with an unknown but huge (always in science fiction) nuclear arsenal.
 Because of such technical factors, no one in science considered the atomic winter hypothesis seriously until the 1980s.
 Then some researchers suggested that if not the explosions themselves, the subsequent fires—from forests and burning cities—can bring a lot of ash into the stratosphere, which will eventually cool the planet for years, but this assumption was wrong.

-For example, after August 1945, when an atomic bomb fell on Hiroshima, the city became scorched earth, and they believed that nothing could grow there for the next 70 years, and anyone who decided to settle there would be doomed.
+For example, after August 1945, when an atomic bomb fell on Hiroshima, the city became scorched earth, and they believed that nothing could grow there for the next 70 years and that anyone who decided to settle there would be doomed.
 However, in the autumn of the same year, 1945, the first shoots of plants began to sprout from the scorched earth, despite everything.
 Many residents did not leave the city but helped put out the fires after the explosion and treat the wounded.
 Moreover, they lived long lives like Namuro and gave birth to healthy children.

 ❓What to do after leaving the shelter?